rockfireredmoon/iceee/Doc/SERVER.md

 You should now move on to creating some [game accounts](ACCOUNTS.md), configuring your server for first time use.

-If you encounter any problems, review the [Configuration](CONFIGURATION.md) files and adjust accordingly.
+If you encounter any problems, review the [Server And Cluster Configuration](SERVER_AND_CLUSTER_CONFIGURATION.md) files and adjust accordingly.
 Our packages install a configuration that should work "out of the box" for the simplest setup, but anything more advanced will require manualy configuration.

+You may also wish to adjust some of the [Game Configuration](GAME_CONFIGURATION.md).
+These are settings that generally affect game play such as looting parameters, fall damage and lots more.

 ### Other Operating Systems